-When it comes to enhancing and enlarging the breasts, women now have more options than ever. thanks to Seattle area plastic surgeon Dr. Marosan’s, advanced techniques.
+When it comes to enhancing and enlarging the breasts, women now have more options than ever.
+Thanks to Seattle area plastic surgeon Dr. Marosan’s, advanced techniques.
 With traditional breast augmentation surgery, either saline or silicone gel implants are inserted into the natural breasts to increase size and produce a better shape.
 Dr. Marosan focuses on quality, so he only uses FDA approved Allergan, Sientra and Ideal Implant implants.
 These implants come textured or smooth, round or shaped and in a variety of sizes, so Dr. Marosan will work with patients to choose the perfect look and fit.

 Dr. Marosan uses the Vectra 3D, which takes a three dimensional photo to analyze the patient's breasts and chest wall and simulate the breast augmentation process with implants.
-The patient is able to see what she will look like after surgery, during the consultation process.
+The patient is able to see what she will look like after surgery, during the consultation process. this is very exciting technology and removes the guessing and fear how one might look,

 Breast Augmentation Reviews